Share your handmade paper round(s) by mailing to:

 Get set

-- Pour pulp into bucket until you have desired amount of pulp
+- Pour the pulp into a bucket until you have desired amount of pulp

 - Fill vat or tub with water and pulp mixture (*greater proportion of pulp = thicker sheets of paper)